 - Bake in the oven at 250 degrees F and bake until the meat reaches 125 degrees F. which will take about 30-45 minutes depending on how thick your piece of meat is.

-- If you want your meat more well down, let the temperature reach 10-15 degrees below your desired end temperature before removing it from the oven.
+- For well done meat, let the temperature reach 10-15 degrees below your desired end temperature before removing it from the oven.

 - Place the steak into the hot pan and sear both sides of the steak, about 30-60 seconds per side.
 The steak will loosen from the pan when it is seared and ready to flip.
 It will have a nice crusty coating on it.

 - Add butter, herbs and garlic into pan and allow butter to melt and brown.
 It’s going to smell so good!

 - After butter is melted and lightly browned, place herbs and garlic on top of steak and using a spoon, spoon melted butter onto the steak, basting the steak with all that good flavor.
 You want your final temperature to be 130-135 degrees F.

 - Medium Rare Steak – 130-135 degrees F.